Bainbridge Island Neighborhoods: Beautiful and Unique

 South Island Living

 Most old timers call this area the “banana belt” due to the fabulous southern and western sun exposure.
 The southern part of the island has become its own little “urban lifestyle” in the last few years with the development of Pleasant Beach Village, next to Lynwood Center (featuring the historic Lynwood movie theatre).
-With quaint boutiques like Barn Cat and fresh baked goods at Pane d’Amore Artisan Bakery, Pleasant Beach Village feels pretty picturesque.
-Enjoy delicious food at The Manor House restaurant, previously known as Mrs. Olson’s general store back in the 1930’s.
+With quaint boutiques like Alexander & NYE and indulgences at Renew Day Spa; fresh baked goods at Pane d’Amore Artisan Bakery, wine tasting at Earth & Vine, or grabbing spirits at The Bottle Shop.
+Pleasant Beach Village feels pretty picturesque.
+Enjoy delicious food at Marketplace, Treehouse Cafe or Miguelito’s Grill & Cantina.
+Or plan your idyllic wedding or special event at The Manor House, previously known as Mrs. Olson’s general store back in the 1930’s.

 The south end also features quite a bit of the island’s history such as Blakely Harbor.
 Once home to the largest mill in the world, it’s now a beautiful waterfront park for all to enjoy!
 Another great spot is Fort Ward.
 You can meander the trails, discover the old army bunkers or enjoy a stroll along the paved waterfront.
 Of course, everyone loves the “Gold Coast,” another old island term referring to Pleasant Beach Drive.
 Years ago, this was dotted with cute cottages used as second homes for many Seattle families.
 Now, it boasts waterfront homes with long driveways and rolling lawns that stretch toward the shore.
 Point White and Crystal Springs are other desired waterfront neighborhoods with views of Mount Rainier and the ferry as it glides through Rich Passage.